architecture-building-systems/CityEnergyAnalyst/docs/how-to-contribute.rst

 Step 1.
 Let us know about it
 ----------------------------
-Weather you would like to implement a new feature or fix a bug, let the CEA team know.
-We can then enter to support you and coordinate efforts across our wide network of contributors.
+Whether you would like to implement a new feature or fix a bug, let the CEA team know.
+This will help us to coordinate efforts across network of developers.
+It will also help us to better support your work.

 You can let us know by reporting a new issue https://github.com/architecture-building-systems/CityEnergyAnalyst/issues/new/choose